📄

 Scholarly articles published in academic journals are written by and for experts, so their content can generally be deemed reliable.
 Caution must be exercised with internet resources, especially if the author or publication date is not given.
 In general, try to rely on sources that are simply webpages very sparingly, if at all.

-Because of its unfiltered, crowd-sourced, and rapidly changing nature Wikipedia is NOT an acceptable source for content in university-level course work (note that this is distinct from using Wikipedia as a source of language data, i.e., a corpus, which is quite common).
+Because of its unfiltered, crowd-sourced, and rapidly changing nature Wikipedia is NOT an acceptable source for content in university-level course work (note that this is distinct from using , which is quite common).

 You may come across Wikipedia in your research and find some interesting information, but you must follow information to its primary source, verify it, and use that instead.